Bike Guide 101: How To Properly Maintain Your City Bicycle

 As an avid cyclist, one of your greatest possessions is your bicycle.
 It may serve as your mode of transportation, a way for you to get fit, as a recreation, or even for competition or sports.

 Whatever your reason for owning a bike, it's vital to take care of it and prevent its deterioration.
 You'll be able to enjoy riding your bike and maximize its performance if it's well-maintained, even if you're traversing on rough terrains.
 Likewise, neglecting it can lead to problems, which can result in damages over time.
+Pack all your tools in custom fanny packs.

 The topic of bike maintenance is a broad one, so we'll cover the essentials.
 Additionally, make sure not to overlook the importance of a bicycle mechanic's regular maintenance.
 Bring your ride at least twice a year when you're a regular rider to ensure that bearing surfaces, cables, derailleurs, spokes, and other components that are hard to assess are frequently checked.
 It's crucial to service and adjust bike parts like these by a professional mechanic.